Channel Coordination

 1. Select Originating Channel and the channels you want to send the message to.

-2. Click Save and continue.
+2. Select Save and continue.

-Priority Channel With Fallback
+Priority Channel with Fallback

-Priority Channel is a channel coordination strategy that targets a named user on the first channel they are opted in to, of the priority order you set.
+Priority Channel is a Channel Coordination strategy that targets a Named User on the first channel they are opted in to, of the priority order you set.

 Our priority channel system actively monitors events from your audience such as app opens and opt-in status changes to maintain as accurate a picture as possible of where your audience is reachable for messaging.
 This picture is only as accurate as the signals we get back from apps or the service providers we work with, however, and in some cases, due to platform limitations, we do not receive messaging channel state changes in real time.